artax-committee/Artax/README.md

 there are repository "Dev-Premine-Managers" who are responsible for holding premine, managing chat servers, merging, moderation of committee and the appointment of new Dev members.

-Development is on-going in Telegram, Discord and on the Artax Wickr Server.
+Development is on-going in Telegram, Discord and Twitter.
 Ask for an invite if you would like to volunteer in the committee.

 Artax has had no Initial Coin Offering (ICO) and was subject to a true fair launch.
 The only way people could get XAX originally was from mining.
 Per the original project roadmap, a range of decisions were made by the Dev Team/Committee and the whole premine amount (still unspent from hash genesis) was then burned around a month after launch.
-It was decided that a forked chain would continue with the whole premine being disbursed to the following Dev-Committee members and their respective wallet addresses:

-@StakeAndNodes: AYo6KjNbrtH5nuFX4ES7GTq7BN2Gpib6rh - 75088.9525
-@gote: ANzsMsk2SrrpN5vyGbXNTXryGJpooXUiQT - 84025.55
-@ihackcoinz: ANqYimc5bTtugT98e4ykWp4fCveS86Qv7T - 52161.3825
-@calinux: AeAEgnZZMcKxd5DEKDy4VtETLssxvkJkeh  - 52161.3825
-@CryptoSazerac: AKHfJVADgWPjVDcES5LA98B1wR22tFiqQR - 52161.3825

-The Premine Holdings of Artax.

 The manifesto of the Artax Community from inception is to better blockchain technology and to push the boundaries of on-chain storage and scaling.
 It is important to note that nobody is obligated to contribute to Artax.
 But the more people that contribute to its codebase, the better for the future of blockchain.